arnabdey73/resume/arnab-dey-resume.md

 ### Senior Software Engineer (DevOps) - 'Capgemini Sverige AB' : Sep 2021 → July 2024

-* Creating and prioritizing backlog in **Azure DevOps** that aligns with the product vision and delivers value to sponsors and users.
+* Created and prioritized backlog in **Azure DevOps** that aligns with the product vision and delivers value to sponsors and users.

 * Upgraded On-prem hardware cluster to **Kubernetes cluster** using xCAT and **Rancher Server and Rancher Kubernetes Engine(RKE)**.